Goldabj/Goldabj.github.io/README.md

 All font matter varible can be found under the page.'var' object (ex: page.title).

 ####Static Data
-You can create static yml data files under the /data directory.
+You can create static yml, json, or csv data files under the /data directory.
 These collection will then be avaliable under the sit.data.'fileName' varibale.

 ####Posts
 You can specify markdown posts in the _posts/ directory.
 Each post must have a file name of YYYY-MM-DD-title.md .